Eunicidae: History of knowledge

 In 1992, Kristian Fauchald detailed a conclusive history of research and classification of the Eunicidae family.
 Primary studies undertaken in 1767 on coral reefs in Norway, initially classified Eunicid species under the Nereis family.
 In 1817, Georges Cuvier created a new genus, Eunice, to classify these and other original taxa.
 Throughout the 1800s (1832-1878) worm species were added to this genera by Jean Victor Audouin and Henri Milne-Edwards, Kinberg, Edwardsia de Quatrefages, Malmgren, Ehlers and Grube.
 Following the Challenger and Albatross expeditions, research was expanded by McIntosh and Chamberlain.
 In 1921 and 1922, Treadwell added new species from coral reefs in the Caribbean Sea and the Pacific Ocean.
 Species were reviewed and their classifications were refined by Fauvel, Augener and Hartman throughout the early 1900s.
 In 1944, Hartman codified a system of separate classification for the family, informally grouping North American species using the original suggestions of Ehlers.
 Hartman's system was expanded and specified by Fauchald in 1970 and later again by Miura in 1986.

 Taxonomy

 Thirty-three genera have been described in the Eunicidae family.
-Only eight are currently considered valid:
+Only twelve are currently considered valid: